KDE/documentation-docs-krita-org/untranslatable_pages/building/build_krita_for_android.rst

 .. hint::

     Krita's current minimal API-level is ``android-23``.
-We can theoretically install the latest avalable SDK and NDK that still supports this API-level.
+We can theoretically install the latest available SDK and NDK that still supports this API-level.
 Though we update not that often, so our versions may drag a little behind.

     The backwards compatibility of NDK and SDK can be checked here: